 Lord Baden-Powell - Ernest Thompson Seton

 At the start World War I in 1914, Hargrave joined the Royal Army Medical Corps (RAMC).
-As a Sergeant in charge of stretcher-bearers he was attached to the 10th (Irish) Division serving in action at Gallipoli and Suvla Bay during the Dardanelle’s campaign.
-By 1916 however, he was wracked with malaria and invalided out of the army to convalesce at home.
+Quickly rising to Sergeant in charge of stretcher-bearers, he was attached to the 10th (Irish) Division serving in action at Gallipoli and Suvla Bay during the Dardanelle’s campaign.
+By 1916 however he was wracked with malaria and invalided out of the army to convalesce at home.
 After he had recovered sufficiently, Lord Baden-Powell appointed him the British Commissioner for Woodcraft and Camping in the UK.
 He was also invited onto the Grand Council of the newly formed Order of Woodcraft Chivalry (OWC), founded by a fellow Quaker, Ernest Westlake in 1916.

 In 1919 Hargrave married Ruth Clark, a leader in the Camp Fire Girls movement, an alternative to the Girl Guides originally founded in the USA.
 Clark whose Woodcraft name was Minobi (meaning Glad Heart) had just published Camp Fire Training For Girls (1919) the first book about Woodcraft written specifically for girls.
 A year after their marriage, she bore them a son and named him Ivan Gordon Hargrave.